instant-dev/instant/README.md

 Use instant.dev to:

-- Add the [Instant ORM](https://githib.com/instant-dev/orm) and migrations any existing JavaScript project
+- Add the [Instant ORM](https://githib.com/instant-dev/orm) and migrations to your existing JavaScript project
 - Scaffold new Postgres-backed API projects from scratch using [Autocode](https://autocode.com) or [Vercel](https://vercel.com)
+- Generate new migrations, models and endpoints
 - Migrate remote databases and deploy in a single step
-- Connect to any PostgreSQL hosts: AWS RDS, Railway, Vercel Postgres, Neon, Supabase
+- Connect to any PostgreSQL host: AWS RDS, Railway, Vercel Postgres, Neon, Supabase

 ## Features